 This is a typical vendor stand.
 In general vendors here had primarily domestic animal parts (horse skulls, dog legs), but I did see a few monkey skulls, crocodile and antelope pelts.

 On Monday we met with officials from several different government agencies to talk about the upcoming training workshop and manatees in Mali.
 These diplomatic meetings are always necessary in Africa in order to get people from multiple agencies to work together.
 Alfousseini was extremely helpful in setting up meetings with all the correct people, and I'm also thankful for Tomas, who always knows the most diplomatic thing to say and has taught me so much about protocols with officials!
 The first meeting of the day was with the director of the Niger River Basin Authority.
 He was a very pleasant fellow who talked at length about the need for conservationists and people involved in development to work together to protect wildlife.
+Next I met with the director of Water and Forestry (middle of photo below, Alfousseini is on the right) which is an agency similar to Fish and Wildlife in the USA.

 Then we met with the head of the wildlife protection section.
 He plans to attend the training workshop in Djenne so we mostly talked logistics.